 - UNH for a Lifetime of Professional Success

-- PrOVES (PreOrientation Volunteer Experience in Service) is a week-long program prior to Wildcat Days.
-Students participate in community service activities in the seacoast, develop leadership skills, and get to know the University and the Seacoast area.
+- PrOVES (PreOrientation Volunteer Experience in Service) is a weeklong prior to Wildcat Days.
+Students participate in volunteer community activities in the seacoast, develop leadership skills, and get to know the University and the Seacoast area.

-- Connect is a program focused on helping first-generation and multicultural students make the transition from high school to college.
-Participants will be given the opportunity to experience residential living, recreational activities, special seminars on college life, and study strategy workshops.
+- Connect helps first-generation and multicultural students make the transition from high school to college.
+Participants have the opportunity to experience residential living, recreational activities, special seminars on college life, and study strategy workshops.

-- Connect STEM is a branch of the Connect program specifically designed for students interested in STEM (science, technology, engineering, and mathematics) fields.
+- Connect STEM, part of Connect, supports first-generation and multicultural students interested in STEM (science, technology, engineering, and mathematics) fields.

-- PAWs is preorientation program through Campus Recreation, just prior to Wildcat Days.
+- PAWS is a pre-arrival program through Campus Recreation, just prior to Wildcat Days.

 - NH Outing Club runs a series of outdoor adventure trips prior to Wildcat Days.

 - Marine Immersion is a credit-experience at the Isles of Shoals Marine Lab just before Wildcat Days.